NickJongens/PowDocker/README.md

 **Web Scraping on Autopilot:**

 Automate web scraping tasks without missing a beat.
-'PowerShellDocker' ensures your web scraper runs continuously, providing you with up-to-date data effortlessly.
+'PSDocker' ensures your web scraper runs continuously, providing you with up-to-date data effortlessly.

 **Scheduled Script Runner:**

 Schedule and run your PowerShell scripts at regular intervals within Docker containers.
-'PowerShellDocker' makes it a breeze to maintain tasks like backups, updates, or routine maintenance.
+'PSDocker' makes it a breeze to maintain tasks like backups, updates, or routine maintenance.

 **Event-Driven Automation:**

 Set up event-driven automation effortlessly.
-Whether it's responding to incoming data, triggering actions on specific events, or monitoring logs in real-time, 'PowerShellDocker' simplifies the process.
+Whether it's responding to incoming data, triggering actions on specific events, or monitoring logs in real-time, 'PSDocker' simplifies the process.

 **Log Analyzer and Alert System:**

-Use 'PowerShellDocker' to continuously analyze logs and take action when specific conditions are met.
+Use 'PSDocker' to continuously analyze logs and take action when specific conditions are met.
 Receive alerts or perform actions based on log content, ensuring you stay on top of system health.

 **Custom IoT Data Collector:**

-Build a custom Internet of Things (IoT) data collector with 'PowerShellDocker.'
+Build a custom Internet of Things (IoT) data collector with 'PSDocker.'
 Gather sensor data, device stats, or environmental metrics and store them efficiently for analysis.

 **Resource Usage Tracker:**

 Keep tabs on resource usage, such as CPU or memory, in real-time.
-'PowerShellDocker' helps you monitor and log these metrics for better system management.
+'PSDocker' helps you monitor and log these metrics for better system management.

 **Social Media Listener:**

 Monitor social media channels for keywords, mentions, or trends and take automated actions in response.
-'PowerShellDocker' lets you stay engaged with your online audience 24/7.
+'PSDocker' lets you stay engaged with your online audience 24/7.
 ' lets you stay engaged with your online audience 24/7.

 **Health Check Service**: